 Not even his colleagues were aware that Chris and his son slept wherever they found safe day after day.
 He recalls both of them sleeping in public transports, parks, motels and even the office after work hours.
 He would work so hard and late, partly for that reason.
 Chris was determined to get out of his situation.

 His turning point came when he met a stockbroker in a red Ferrari, Bob Bridges.
-Courtesy of this meeting, Chris enrolled for a training program at E.F.
+Courtesy of this meeting, Chris enrolled in a training program at E.F.
 Hutton.
 From then on his story experienced a turnaround.

 With a start-up capital of $10,000, Chris Gardner established his own brokerage firm, Gardner Rich & Co, in Chicago, Illinois in 1987.
-His path crossed with former girlfriend, Jackie and they had another child, Jacinta Gardner.
+His path crossed with his former girlfriend, Jackie and they had another child, Jacinta Gardner.

 Looking back at the hurdles and the disappointments, Chris Gardner says he would never trade a moment of those times for anything in the world.

 Chris says his mother’s words were his core source of motivation anytime he felt like quitting on life.
 He particularly preaches the gospel of “spiritual genetics” which his mother, Bettye Jean Triplett introduced him to.
 Spiritual genetics filled him with faith and hope that it will all get better someday.